ULEZ expansion 2023 – latest news and map

 - All vehicles registered before January 1st 1973 (historical vehicle tax class) are exempt, including commercial use.
 And the rolling 40-year period for vehicles to stop paying tax will also apply to the ULEZ charge.

 Additionally, Londoners who have disabilities or who receive means-tested benefits can scrap their non-compliant vehicle to receive a full grant, or a partial grant plus one or two annual TfL Bus and Tram Passes (which, in total, is worth more than the full scrap grant).
-Two bus passes at £932 each, with a partial grant of £1,200, comes in total to over £3,000.
+Two bus passes at £932 each, with a partial grant of £1,200, total over £3,000.

 Vehicle | Full scrap grant |